mattheww95/Seq-Calc/README.md

   - then create a conda environment conda create -n crispy_cody -f environment.yml

 environment.yml file is included in the directory to create a conda envrionment.
-This script requires pysam, so it will only run on linux.
+This script requires pysam, so it will only run on **linux** (maybe mac too, but who the heck knows).
 Eventually crispy cody will get crispier, by adding in the ability to add the depth of a given postion to a provided VCF